PHILADELPHIA’S WEST PHILADELPHIA BREAST HEALTH COLLABORATIVE

 - Support of hospital partner services as needed specifically for West Philadelphia Breast Health Collaborative work, including:

 - Community outreach/educational events

-Ongoing funding is needed for us to continue and expand our work in the Promise Zone.
-If your company or you as an individual would like to learn more about becoming a Champion of the Promise Zone through a donation or grant, please contact Elaine at 215-238-8900 or Elaine@KomenPhiladelphia.org.
+Ongoing funding is needed for us to continue and expand the work of our West Philadelphia Breast Health Collaborative.
+If your company or you as an individual would like to learn more about becoming a Champion of the West Philadelphia Breast Health Collaborative through a donation or grant, please contact Elaine at 215-238-8900 or Elaine@KomenPhiladelphia.org.